Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Noetherianity and finiteness

-\begin{teo} The algebra $\Mm_{0,n} = {\mathcal L}_{0,n}^{U_q}$ (respectively $\Mm_{0,n}^A$, and $\Mm_{0,n}^{A,\ep}$, $\ep\in \mc^\times$) is Noetherian, and generated over ${\mathbb C}(q)$ (resp. $A$, $\mc$) by a finite number of elements. \end{teo} Our method of proof follows closely that of the Hilbert-Nagata theorem (see \cite{DC}).
-Let us recall one version of this theorem, which is enough for our purposes.
-Let $A=K[a_1,...,a_n]$ be a finitely generated commutative algebra over an arbitrary field $K$, and $G$ a group of algebra automorphisms of $A$. \begin{teo} If the action of $G$ on $A$ is completely reducible on finite dimensional representations, then the ring $A^G$ of invariants of $A$ with respect to $G$ is Noetherian and a finitely generated algebra over $K$. \end{teo} We recall here the main steps of the proof that we will adapt in order to prove Theorem \ref{MonNoeth}:
+\begin{teo} The algebra $\Mm_{0,n} = {\mathcal L}_{0,n}^{U_q}$ is Noetherian and generated over ${\mathbb C}(q)$ by a finite number of elements. \end{teo} Our method of proof follows closely that of the Hilbert--Nagata theorem (see \cite{DC}).
+Let us recall one version of this theorem.
+Let $K$ be an arbitrary field, $\mathfrak{A}$ a commutative algebra over~$K$ finitely generated by elements $a_1,\dots,a_n$, and $G$ a group of algebra automorphisms of $\mathfrak{A}$. \begin{teo} If the action of $G$ on $\mathfrak{A}$ is completely reducible on finite-dimensional representations, then the ring $\mathfrak{A}^G$ of invariants of $\mathfrak{A}$ with respect to $G$ is Noetherian and a finitely generated algebra over $K$. \end{teo} We recall here the main steps of the proof that we will adapt in order to prove Theorem \ref{MonNoeth}: \begin{enumerate}\itemsep=0pt \item[(a)] From the complete reducibility of the action of $G$ on $\mathfrak{A}$, one can define a linear map